Society-for-Internet-Blaseball-Research/sibr-faq/README.md

 No and no. SIBR focuses on read-only data, and we ask that others respect the Blaseball community and do the same.

 However, we understand that itch.
-Our advice, if you must: build something for your own self development, but don't share it or brag about it, and...
+Our advice, if you must: build something for your own self development, but don't share it or brag about it.
+Most importantly:

 > SO ABOUT THE PEANUTS<br>
 > THE BOOK WAS STRIKE ONE<br>